-- Public health officials who are concerned about potential cases of locally acquired malaria should contact CDC's Malaria Branch (malaria@cdc.gov; 770-488-7788) during regular business hours or CDC's Emergency Operations Center (eocreport@cdc.gov; 770-488-7100) outside of regular business hours for assistance with recommendations and testing. - Consider the following strategies for rapid identification, prevention, and control: - How you can support clinicians to identify hospitals that can rapidly diagnose and treat malaria. - Outreach to communities to provide education on the importance of precautions for malaria and other diseases before traveling internationally to an area where malaria occurs. - Provide education to communities to prevent mosquito borne illness including breeding site reduction strategies. - In areas of higher risk for local malaria transmission or with higher numbers of cases of imported malaria consider
+- Public health officials who are concerned about potential cases of locally acquired malaria should contact CDC's Malaria Branch (malaria@cdc.gov; 770-488-7788) during regular business hours or CDC's Emergency Operations Center (eocreport@cdc.gov; 770-488-7100) outside of regular business hours for assistance with recommendations and testing. - Consider the following strategies for rapid identification, prevention, and control: - Provide education to communities to prevent mosquito-borne illness, including how to prevent mosquito bites.

-- Assessing capacity of hospitals and laboratories to rapidly diagnose and treat malaria.
-This should include the ability to rapidly acquire and provide treatment (See Recommendations for Hospitals and Laboratories.) - Coordination with mosquito control programs to enhance mosquito surveillance.
+- Support clinicians to identify hospitals that can rapidly diagnose and treat malaria. - Outreach to communities to provide education on the importance of precautions for malaria and other diseases before traveling internationally to an area where malaria occurs. - Perform mosquito surveillance and control activities. - In areas of higher risk for local malaria transmission or with higher numbers of cases of imported malaria, consider - Assessing capacity of hospitals and laboratories to rapidly diagnose and treat malaria.
+This should include the ability to rapidly acquire and provide treatment (See Recommendations for Hospitals and Laboratories). - o Coordinating with mosquito control programs to enhance mosquito surveillance.